-If you enjoy working with computers and mathematics, a career as a software architect could be the perfect choice for you.
-Software architect is among the highest-paying careers for students who decide to major in computer science and mathematics.
-Experienced software architects earn a median salary of $117,000 per year.
+If you enjoy working with computers and numbers, a career as a software architect could be the perfect choice for you.
+Software architecture is among the highest-paying careers for students who decide to major in computer science and mathematics.
+Experienced software architects earn a median salary of approximately $110,000 per year.
 To prepare for a career as a software architect, you will need to earn at least a bachelor’s degree from a college or university.

 Why a College Degree Matters

 Software architects are a type of software developer with job responsibilities that include designing and developing software systems and applications.
-As a software architect, you will combine mathematics, computer science skills and principles of software engineering to develop operating systems, networks, computer games and various other kinds of software.
+As a software architect, you will combine mathematics, computer science skills, and principles of software engineering to develop operating systems, networks, computer games, and other kinds of software.

 Generally speaking, most schools do not offer a degree in software architecture specifically.
-However, aspiring software architects should earn at least a bachelor’s degree not only for the purposes of developing the skills they will need throughout their careers, but also to improve their job prospects.
-While it is possible to develop computer and coding skills without earning a degree, not having one will put candidates at a disadvantage compared to candidates who do hold degrees.
+However, aspiring software architects should earn at least a bachelor’s degree in a related discipline, not only for the purposes of developing the skills they will need throughout their careers, but also to improve their job prospects.
+While it is possible to develop computer and coding skills without earning a degree, not having one will put candidates at a disadvantage when compared to candidates who do hold degrees.

 Degree Options for Aspiring Software Architects

-The most popular degree choices for students pursuing careers as software architects are software engineering and computer science, though mathematics may also be an acceptable major, the United States Bureau of Labor Statistics (BLS) reported.
-No matter which degree path you choose, be aware that you will likely need to take courses in each of these subjects to develop the skills you will need as a software architect.
-You will study algorithms, data structures, programming languages and ways to test software.
+The most popular degree choices for students pursuing careers as software architects are computer science, information technology, and software engineering, though mathematics may also be an acceptable major, according to the United States Bureau of Labor Statistics (BLS).
+No matter which degree path you choose, be aware that you will likely need to take courses in each of these subjects to develop the skills needed as a software architect.
+You will study algorithms, data structures, programming languages, and ways to test software.
 You will explore topics in discrete mathematics, as well as engineering.
 Degree programs in a computer-related discipline give students ample hands-on experience in courses such as database design, network architecture, and network security.
 The programs are designed to prepare students to work with new and emerging technologies used in computer networks.

 Starting Your New Career